wbhob/node-binary/README.md

 ## Contributing

-If you want to contribute your own sorting algorithm, implement it in TypeScript in the `src/` directory.
+If you want to contribute, implement it in TypeScript in the `src/` directory.
 Add a test file in `__tests__/` to make sure it works properly – you can just copy one of the other testing files and substitute in your sorting algorithm.

 ## License